terlim-sfdc/milenology/src/posts/1-hello-world.md

 Hello World!

-Thanks to Zane Chua's (zanechua.com) recommendation, I've set up this site is now built with Gatsby, hosted on GitHub and distributed via CloudFlare.
+I've set up this blog which is powered by Gatsby, hosted on GitHub and distributed via CloudFlare.
+Thanks Zane Chua for the recommendations!

 Thought I'd take this platform to share some ideas and useful stuff to help everyone go the extra mile with technology!